Z1R343L/Blog_Post_Gen/.github/cms/docs/how_to_setup.md

   Set the <code>Asset Path</code> to the asset path of the theme you are downloading.

-### Themes
+## Current Theme Option(s)

 There are currently no themes provided.
-If you would like to learn how to create one read below
+If you would like to learn how to create one continue reading.

-### How to create a theme for Simply Static
+## How to create a theme for Simply Static

 To create a theme go to <code>.github/cms/layouts</code> download these files to wherever you are making your changes.